snehalsenapati23/binbag/README.md

-For Login use:
+-For Login use:
-email: JohnDoe@gmail.com
+-email: JohnDoe@gmail.com
-password: binbag
+-password: binbag

-For Reimbursement Form Click on the Reimbursement Button.
+-For Reimbursement Form Click on the Reimbursement Button.